sadaakisz/booruverse/README.md

 # booruverse
- A powerful and customizable booru frontend built while learning Next.js and React.
+ A powerful and customizable booru frontend, built while learning Next.js and React.